realanthonybart/jones-akimbo/README.md

 # jones-akimbo
-A short text adventure made with Python's EasyGUI module
+A short text adventure made with Python's EasyGUI module.